-Do you know what your friends and colleagues are great at?
-Recently, I was working on a project and needed to know more about start-ups and legal issues.
-After racking my brain and searching the Internet, I found an event I could attend that would answer all of my questions.
-I was saved!
-As I read down the Eventbrite details, I realized that a good friend of mine was the main presenter.
-I was shocked and delighted.
-It reminded me that it was important to take the time to assess my network and understand who to go to for what.
-In fact, taking 10 minutes to make a list of contacts and their expertise would be time well spent.
+Drawing a blank on an important work project?
+Me too.
+Recently, I was working on a start-up-related project and needed to know more about the legal issues surrounding them.
+After brainstorming and exhaustively scouring the internet, I found an event that would have all the answers to my questions.
+Talk about being saved!
+I was pleasantly surprised to see that a good friend of mine was the main presenter when I read over the Eventbrite details.
+This event reminded me that it is crucial to take time out of my day to reflect on my connections and realize who would be best to go to for specific needs.
+In other words, taking 10 minutes out of my day to make a list and categorizing contacts based on their expertise would be definitely worth it.

-Nearly a decade after my first job out of college, I am honored to know the professionals who I can call a part of my community.
-It can take some time, dedication, and a different level of vulnerability, but I can personally say that a professional family is the best thing you can do to ensure your success and your growth.
-Knowing that I am part of a dedicated community of brilliant individuals who are all doing their best to create a better world through their roles in a diverse array of sectors is one of the aspects of my life that make me feel truly rich.
+Ten years after my first job, I feel grateful to know the people who I can now call my community.
+It might take some time and effort, but forming a professional family is one of the best things you can do for your career.
+Being surrounded by like-minded individuals who are all striving to create a more positive world through their unique roles is one of the things that makes me feel wealthier than anything else.

 Want to find out more about how you can foster a meaningful professional community?